Ancient warfare: Germanic

+The 3rd-century Ludovisi Battle sarcophagus depicts a battle between Goths and Romans.

 Historical records of the Germanic tribes in Germania east of the Rhine and west of the Danube do not begin until quite late in the ancient period, so only the period after 100 BC can be examined.
 What is clear is that the Germanic idea of warfare was quite different from the pitched battles fought by Rome and Greece.
 Instead, the Germanic tribes focused on raids.

 The purpose of these was generally not to gain territory, but rather to capture resources and secure prestige.
 These raids were conducted by irregular troops, often formed along family or village lines.
 Leaders of unusual personal magnetism could gather more soldiers for longer periods, but there was no systematic method of gathering and training men, so the death of a charismatic leader could mean the destruction of an army.
 Armies also often consisted of more than 50 percent noncombatants, as displaced people would travel with large groups of soldiers, the elderly, women, and children.